List of Cross Ange characters: Arzenal

 Ange, also known as Angelise Ikaruga Misurugi (アンジュリーゼ・斑鳩・ミスルギ, Anjurīze Ikaruga Misurugi) is 16-years old and the first princess of Misurugi.
-Before the events of the series, she is designated to be the next in line to inherit the throne, but she is a Norma who grows up believing that she could use Mana.
-On the day of her coronation, she is exposed by her ambitious brother, Julio, who strips her of all royal privileges and exiled her to the island of Arzenal, where she faces the harsh reality of being a mail-rider who is drafted to fight the DRAGONs, in which she must now struggle every day to stay alive or be killed by the DRAGONs.
+Before the events of the series, she is designated to be the next in line to inherit the throne, but she is a Norma who grows up thinking that she could use Mana.
+On the day of her coronation, she is exposed by her ambitious brother, Julio, who strips her of all royal privileges and exiled her to the island of Arzenal, where she faces the grueling work of being a mail-rider who is drafted to fight the DRAGONs, in which she must now struggle every day to stay alive or be killed by the DRAGONs.

 Initially unwilling to accept her true identity as a Norma, she sees and treats other Norma as "things" much to the anger of those around her even after coming to terms with the truth.
 Proud and antisocial, she does not converse with others, talks only when talked to, and fights back when ridiculed.
 After spending several days with Tusk on a deserted island she begins to open up to others.
 Despite this, she is quite skilled in using a Para-mail and has good physical abilities.
 The only remaining possession she has from her old life is a special ring given to her by her mother that is suggested to have Mana powers which can activate her Para-mail called the "Villkiss", which was originally used by Jill during her days as a mail-rider, with or without a pilot and even from a distance.
 Momoka, her ever-loyal maid, later on, follows her to the island by stowing away in a transport ship where she continues being Ange's maid becomes her roommate.
-As she was tricked into saving her sister, Ange comes to realize that the majority of the Mana users are a bunch of hypocritical, stubborn, savage supremacists who believe that being able to use Mana is required to have any kind of social bond, as she faces discrimination and is nearly executed via hanging by Julio and the people she once cared about, though Tusk saved her.
+As she was tricked into saving her sister, Ange comes to realize that the majority of the Mana users are a bunch of hypocritical, stubborn, savage supremacists who think that being able to use Mana is required to have any kind of social bond, as she faces discrimination and is nearly executed via hanging by Julio and the people she once cared about, though Tusk saved her.
 Ange chastises her old self who thought there ever was peace in the world.
 She finds the Normas are the ones who understand that when it comes to friendship and bonds, it's the person they are inside that counts, not what they can do.